Community Emergency Response Team (CERT)

 - Light Search and Rescue

-All trainees receive a CERT file guide.
-Upon completion, each trainee will receive a disaster service worker identification card, backpack, helmet, vest and a certificate of completion.
-For those of you who have completed the Basic CERT Training course, the next step is to increase your training by completing higher level CERT courses.
+Upon completion of CERT training, each trainee will receive a disaster service worker identification card, backpack, helmet, vest, and a certificate of completion.
+Once the Basic CERT Training course is completed, you will be invited to advance your training by completing higher level CERT courses (such as traffic management, disaster psychology, and pets and disasters).